rokath/trice/README.md

 Also you can at compile time disable trice code generation on file level with `#define TRICE_OFF` before including `trice.h`.

 Because one trice consists typically only of 4 to 8 bytes there is usually no need to dynamically switch trices on and off inside the embedded device.
-This can be done on the display side inside the trice tool for example with command line switches (coming soon).
+This can be done on the display side inside the trice tool with the command line switches `-ban` or `-pick`.
+For example `-pick err,wrn` disables all output despite error and warning messages.
 Switching trices on and off inside the target increases the overhead and demands some kind of command interface.
 If needed, always an `if` is usable.